cpz/Lost-Ark-SDK/README.md

 * Don't forget to set GObjects and GNames adress in LA_Basic.cpp
 * Hook ProcessEvent and do your magic.

+*SDK has misalignment, so if you want to use it change it to 4.*
 ###
 ---
 Generated with KN4CK3R SDKGen.